jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What does the permission 0750 on a directory mean?
 * How to add a new system user without login permissions?
 * How to add/remove a group from a user?
+Answer:
+To add a group to a user
+usermod -a -G groupname username
+To remove a group from a user
+gpasswd -d username groupname

 * What is a bash alias?
-Answer: Alias is a shortcut to
+Answer: Alias is an abbreviation of a long command sequence.

 * How do you set the mail address of the root/a user?

 * What does CTRL-c do?
 Answer: Send SIGINT, usually abort the program